ibm-cds-labs/simple-data-pipe-connector-template-with-service-dependency/README.md

 ### Pre-requisites

 ##### General
- _Describe general connector prerequisites, such as what type of account is required to access the data source, etc_
+ This connector loads a static set of data sets (election speeches), performs tone analysis and stores the results in Cloudant.

 ##### Deploy the Simple Data Pipe